-- 1. On the ZENworks server, go to the WebApps directory: - 2.
-List all Webservices that are not ZCC-related or end in admin.
+- 2. List all Webservices that are not ZCC-related or end in admin.
 These are the Client Webservices. - Modify the <service>/WEB-INF/web.xml file each Client Webservice to add a Tomcat Remote Address Filter that denies access to external IP addresses.

-For details about how to do this (and explanation of an alternate method), see ZENworks Control Center (ZCC) and Admin Services.
+For details about how to do this (and explanation of an alternate method), see "Admin Webservices" on page 246.